bogeeee/restfuncs/readme.md

 TODO.
 Just add the mentioned method to the proxy (= i.e. `remote` / `greeterService`) . [req](https://developer.mozilla.org/en-US/docs/Web/API/Request) / [resp](https://developer.mozilla.org/en-US/docs/Web/API/response) will be the types from the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):

+## API
+For the full API see the code's JSDoc which every modern IDE should provide you on intellisense.
+Why should one repeat that here?

 ## That's it !

 ###Further notes